oxidecomputer/crucible-fio-rig/README.md

 out of `src/bin/run_crucible_fio_test.rs`, but it's mostly encapsulated anyway. you want the `run_fio_tests_on_rig` function, though maybe you want to abstract it to work on anything with `Read+Write` instead of specifically a UnixStream.

+btw for the main CI thing, we want this PR https://github.com/oxidecomputer/propolis/pull/344